jakebox/Python-Work/README.md

-This is my repo for learning python (as well as git).
+This is my repo for learning Python (as well as git).